macropin/django-googlebot/README.md

         'googlebot.middleware.GooglebotMiddleware',
     )

+Finally, create a _googlebot_ user.
+This account will be used when Googlebot is automatically logged in.

 NB Remeber to create a _robots.txt_ with _Noarchive_ if you wish to disable the Google Cache feature.
 Eg: